MKSG-MugunthKumar/Campfire/CONTRIBUTING.md

 Please feel free to create issues and enhancement requests at anytime.
 If you plan to fork and submit a Pull Request then please start by opening an issue for tracking purposes.

+## LLMs & "AI"

+I'm not opposed to user's using LLMs to assist in development but submitted code must ALWAYS be reviewed and cleaned up by a _human_ before submitting pull requests.
+The the quality of PRs is too low they will be automatically rejected at my discretion.

 ## Contribution Flow

 1. **Fork** the repository on GitHub